kmmraj/offer-ms-train1/rest-offer/README.md

 #### Ex-14: More on Istio Load Balancing and Service discovery

+- Note : In macOS machine, apply the below in the terminal where the mvn command is executed

+    ```
+    export DOCKER_DEFAULT_PLATFORM=linux/amd64
+    ```

-- Update the offer price app to serve the tax
+- Update the offer price app to serve the tax (This is the V2 change - New Feature :-)
 - Update proto file
 - Update related classes
   ```